 The Ford M151A was the principal U.S. combat jeep in Vietnam, but the Kaiser-Willys M38A1 is also in evidence in the photos.
 Although a newer design than the CJ-3B, most of the M38A1s had been in service longer than the CJ3B-J4C's made by Mitsubishi.

-Thanks to Morihisa Ochi for finding the photos. -- Derek Redmond
+Thanks to Morihisa Ochi for providing the photos for this imaginary news clipping. -- Derek Redmond

 See more CJ-3B Jeeps in Vietnam.